safespring/web/content/blogg/2022-03-terraform-module.md

 }
 ```
 Now we've added code to create the keypair `hello-pubkey` and the security group
 `puff`.
-Those names will be used to name the objects in openstack.
+Those names are used to name the objects within openstack.
 There is also
-the Terrform internal names which is used only for referencing back and forth
+the Terraform internal names which is used only for referencing back and forth
 inside the Terraform code/state.
 The latter is used to reference the names of
 the keypair and security group in the definition of the instances.

 The result of this config will be the same 3 instances as in the previous
 example except they wont be member of the default security group, but rather the
-`puff` security group that we created with ingress rules for `hhtp`and `https`.
+`puff` security group that we created with ingress rules for `http`and `https`.

 Also we have created our own keypair (public key) that our instances will get in
-their cloud-users' `authorized_keys_file`.
-This code will take the local
+their cloud-users' `authorized_keys`-file.
+This code takes the local (where
-`~/.ssh/id_rsa.pub` file and create an openstack keypair for it.
-For details
+Terraform is run) `~/.ssh/id_rsa.pub` file and create an openstack keypair for
-(not Terraform specific) about ssh-keys in Openstack, please head over to
+it.
+For details about ssh-keys in Openstack, please head over to [another blog
-[another blog post regarding that][sshblog]
+post regarding that][sshblog]

+Note: In this config we have mixed the creation of resources directly in the
+config and via external modules.
+This is fine, sometimes the resources is so
+simple tht it doesn't make sense to create an abstraction (moduel) for it.
+The
+openstack keypairs is a good example of such a resource.

+It is totally up to you if you want to make use of our module library, create
+your own modules or just create the resources directly in your config.
+At least
+the module library, with its default values, can serve as a documentation or
+thin wrapper around the resources and names in our platform as seen from a
+Terraform perspective.

 ### A set of instances using a map

-### A set of instances using a wireguard gateway

 [diskmap]: https://github.com/safespring-community/terraform-modules/blob/main/examples/v2-compute-instance/main.tf#L15
 [newflavors]: https://docs.safespring.com/new/flavors/